 What are your Vision & Mission statements?

 Your Mission Statement is what drives the business.
-It is WHAT you do and the core of the business, and it also helps defines your objectives and what it takes to reach those objectives.
+It is WHAT you do and the core of the organization or business, and also helps defines your goals and what it takes to reach those objectives.

-On the other hand, a weak mission — or no mission at all — can have the opposite effect.
-With no mission, it's easy to start flailing, and feeling unmotivated; there are miscommunications, people work in silos.
-It’s just hard to get things done, but there is plenty of busy work.
+A weak mission — or no mission at all — can have the opposite effect.
+With no mission its easy to start spinning your wheels, and feeling unmotivated, there are miscommunications, people work in silos from their own perspective.
+It’shard to get things done, but there is plenty of busy work.

 The vision statement promotes growth, both internally and externally.
-A strong vision helps businesses and team members focus on what matters the most for their company and why what we do matters.
+A strong vision helps businesses and team members focus on what matters the most for their company and why what they do matters.

 The vision is the WHY you do what you do.
 This helps you stay true to your beliefs and true to your purpose.
 Every piece of marketing content should on some level connect with your vision statement and not conflict with your vision.

-To clarify, a vision statement should focus on tomorrow and what an organization wants to become ultimately.
+To clarify, a vision statement should focus on tomorrow and what an organization wants to ultimately become.
 While a mission statement focuses on today and what an organization does to achieve it.
 Both are vital in directing your’s organization goals and your communication strategy.